Vadymk95/js-react-redux/README.md

 # js-react-redux
-This is a training course
+This is a training video-course